plomlompom/htwtxt/README.md

 - all HTML+CSS is read from a templates directory, which can be freely chosen at server start so as to ease customization of the interface

-## Online demo

-A demo instance can be found at <https://htwtxt.plomlompom.com/>.

 ## Docker image

 A docker image maintained by the htwtxt user buckket can be found here: